The posterolateral corner injury is commonly associated with anterior cruciate or posterior cruciate ligament injuries.

 The fibular collateral ligament is the primary restraint to varus stress across the knee, the rest of the posterolateral structures act as secondary varus stabilizers.

 Fibular collateral ligament and the popliteus complex are the primary restraints for tibial external rotations, especially between 30° and 40° of flexion.
-Posterior cruciate ligament acts as secondary restraint. popliteus works synergistically with the posterior collateral ligament to control varus, and posterior translation too.
+Posterior cruciate ligament acts as a secondary restraint. popliteus works synergistically with the posterior collateral ligament to control varus, and posterior translation too.

 Popliteus and popliteofibular ligament function maximally in knee flexion to resist external rotation